vipul79321/CP_Codes/Graph/Connectivity/Biconnected_components.md

         else if(v!= par)
         {
             low[u] = min(low[u],tin[v]);
-            if(tin[u] > tin[v])  // IMPORTANT CHECK - Making sure u->v goes from descendant to parent and hence a back-edge and then only pushing it in stack st.push(mp(u,v));
+           // IMPORTANT CHECK - Making sure u->v goes from descendant to parent and hence a back-edge and then only pushing it in stack.
+This is to avoid taking same edge two times if(tin[u] > tin[v])
+            st.push(mp(u,v));
         }
     }